 Installing Pulse is also a simple affair, by uploading folders to your server.
 The platform prides itself on being seamless, easy to update, and lessening the amount of training for clients.

 When it comes to selecting a CMS, don’t just blindly follow the herd- make a list of your main requirements, and choose the CMS that best fulfills them.
-If your #1 priority is a platform that scales well even on shared hosting, is secure without constant updates, and comes with a no frills admin panel to add and manage content, Flat File CMS is often times the best choice.
+If your #1 priority is a platform that scales well, is secure without constant updates, and comes with a no frills admin panel to add and manage content, Flat File CMS is often times the best choice.
 High traffic static sites in particular come to mind as ideal candidates for migrating to a flat file CMS instead.

 Do you currently using a Flat File CMS?
 What do you consider the best one currently in the market?
 Comment and share below.